Warm Hands by Miki Onosaki

 ―(Happy?
 How on earth?
 Who can ever be happy!)

-After the disaster, the 49th day has passed, two months have passed, and we are about to hold the 100th day memorial service.
+After the disaster, the 49th day has passed, two months have passed,

 My desire is to see to it that those people who are in the depths of sorrow may at least be able to greet the souls of those departed with tears of joy by obon.